snailcoinpow/snailcoin/doc/scashx-protocol-spec.md

 In Bitcoin, the block hash must be lower than or equal to the current target `T`, a large 256-bit number, for the block to be accepted by the network.

-In ScashX, instead of using the block hash, the RandomX commitment value `CM` must be lower than or equal to the current target `T`:
+In Snailcoin, instead of using the block hash, the RandomX commitment value `CM` must be lower than or equal to the current target `T`:
 - `CM <= T`, meets the target
 - `CM > T`, does not meet the target